 Translation Translation contributes to current debate on the question of translation dealt with in an interdisciplinary perspective, with implications not only of a theoretical order but also of the didactic and the practical orders.
 In the context of globalization the question of translation is fundamental for education and responds to new community needs with reference to Europe and more extensively to the international world.

-Cranny-Francis, A 2011, 'Semefulness: Touch, Design and Meaning', Smart Design: First International Conference Proceedings, International Conference on Smart Design, Springer, Nottingham Trent University, pp. 57-86.View/Download from: UTS OPUS or Publisher's site
+Cranny-Francis, A 2011, 'Semefulness: Touch, Design and Meaning', Smart Design: First International Conference Proceedings, International Conference on Smart Design, Springer, Nottingham Trent University, pp. 57-86.View/Download from: Publisher's site

 This paper explores the multiple significances (semefulness) of touch, as experienced by us as embodied subjects.
 Prompted by the development of a range of touch-based technologies and by new writings on the senses, I explore meanings of touchconnection, engagement, contiguity, differentiation, positioningfor their contribution to our understanding of the world and of our own embodied subjectivity.